ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/ISSUE_TEMPLATE/package-request.md

 ---
-Package Name: "Enter Package Name"
+name: "Enter Package Name"
-Package Information: "Metadata for packages to be added to the Arm Software Ecosystem Dashboard"
+about: "Metadata for packages to be added to the Arm Software Ecosystem Dashboard"

 ---